eth-cscs/cug25-uenv/slides/paper/slides.md

 # Future work

 * Spack 1.0
-* xxx
+* Maintenance
+* Support at other sites?

-All tools, workflows, etc are in public GitHub repositories
+    * All tools and workflows are in public GitHub repositories
-- varying levels of site-specificity
+    * varying levels of site-specificity

 ---